-For adults who were not in the position to complete their regular high school education, the District of Columbia offers the GED® (General Education Development) high school equivalency exam so they can earn an equivalent credential.
+For adults who were not in the position to complete their regular high school education, the District of Columbia offers the GED (General Education Development) high school equivalency exam so they can earn an equivalent credential.

-- Washington D.C. residents
+- Test-takers must be Washington D.C. residents.

 Washington DC subsidizes the GED test and test-takers need to pay just $3.75 per subtest, so $15 for the entire GED exam.
 The four GED subtests (or modules) cover the academic fields of Language Arts, Social Studies, Science, and Mathematical Reasoning.

 In most states, online testing is more expensive than taking the exam at a test center but in DC, the price is the same ($3.75 per subject test).
 Keep in mind, however, that the GED Ready test costs $6.99 for each of the four GED subtests.

 The GED exam is modular.
 This means you can take one or more of the four subtests (or modules) at a time.
 The GED subtests are measured on a 100-200 scale.
 The passing score is 145.
 145-164 is the HS equivalency score; 165-174 is the college-ready score and when your score is in the 175-200 range, you will additionally receive extra college credits.

 The most recent GED edition (2014 Series) is done totally on a computer, paper-and-pencil testing is a thing of the past.
 This actually makes sense as today, practically all entry-level positions require at least basic computer and keyboarding competencies.